-The Maddisons Road site is zoned "Rural Inner Plains" and is used for pastoral grazing.
+5.1 The Two Chain Road site is zoned "Rural Inner Plains" and is used for pastoral grazing over one 77 ha block and 5 lifestyle blocks ranging in size from 3.77 ha to 4.59ha.
 However, any lost agricultural production is not an external cost of using the site for industrial activities.
-The productive value of the land in alternative uses (such as agricultural and other use) has been internalised into the cost structure of the development - in other words RIDL in purchasing the land has paid a price reflective of future net returns from alternative uses for the land.
+The productive value of the land in alternative uses (such as agricultural and other use) has been internalised into the cost structure of the development - in other words TCRL in purchasing the land has paid a price reflective of future net returns from alternative uses for the land.
 Such costs are not costs to be borne by the wider community.
+In any case, the land in agricultural terms is relatively unproductive.
+25Also zoning land in excess of projected demand will mean that if the Two Chain Road land is developed in advance of other land zoned for industrial development, this other land will generally 26 not be taken out of alternative productive use, so there is a transfer of economic activity rather than a net loss in productive use.